Ecological anthropology: History of the domain and leading researchers

 One of the leading practitioners within this sub-field of anthropology was Roy Rappaport.
 He delivered many outstanding works on the relationship between culture and the natural environment in which it grows, especially concerning the role of ritual in the processual relationship between the two.
 He conducted the majority, if not all, of his fieldwork amongst a group known as the Maring, who inhabit an area in the highlands of Papua New Guinea.

 Patricia K. Townsend's work highlights the difference between ecological anthropology and environmental anthropology.
-In her view, some anthropologists use both terms in an interchangeable fashion.
-She states that, "Ecological anthropology will refer to one particular type of research in environmental anthropology – field studies that describe a single ecosystem including a human population".
+In her view, some anthropologists interchangeably use both terms.
+She states that "Ecological anthropology will refer to one particular type of research in environmental anthropology – field studies that describe a single ecosystem including a human population".
 Studies conducted under this sub-field "frequently deal with a small population of only a few hundred people such as a village or neighbourhood".

-Cultural Ecology influenced several anthropologists, including L. P. Vidyarthi and his concept of Nature-Man-Spirit (NMS) complex.
+Cultural Ecology influenced several anthropologists, including L. P. Vidyarthi and his concept of the Nature-Man-Spirit (NMS) complex.